MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/Set-SmbClientConfiguration.md

 ### -CompressibleThreshold

 Specifies the threshold in bytes in which to attempt to find compressible data.
+Although the parameter type is **UInt64**, the threshold can be specified up to a maximum of is 9,007,199,254,740,992 (9 PiB).

 ```yaml
 Type: UInt64